CombineCommunity/CombineExt/README.md

 ### values

 Given a materialized publisher, publish only the emitted upstream values, omitting failures.
-Given a `Publisher<Event<String, MyError>, ever>`, this operator will return a `Publisher<Srting, Never>`.
+Given a `Publisher<Event<String, MyError>, Never>`, this operator will return a `Publisher<Srting, Never>`.

 **Note**: This operator only works on publishers that were materialized with the `materialize()` operator.